liv-ac-uk/comp122/labs/constructors/README.md

 When we define multiple methods with the same method name, but different arguments this is called *overloading* a method.

-Create a new overloaded method for the `Student` class which takes only three arguments, two `String`s and an `int` for the birth year for each of these students.
+Create a new overloaded method for the `Student` class which takes only three arguments, two `String`'s and an `int` for the birth year for each of these students.

 {% next %}